RedBearAK/toshy/README.md

 ## Currently working Linux distros:

-- Fedora 36/38 (standard GNOME variant tested)
+- Fedora 36/[37*]/38 (standard GNOME variant tested)

+    - Fedora 37 not directly tested, but should work

-- AlmaLinux 9.2
+- AlmaLinux 9.2 and/or Rocky Linux

-    - Tested with "Workstation" installer choice
+    - Tested with "Workstation" installer choice, not "Server with GUI"
     - Some non-default (but official) repos will be enabled
+    - NB: There is no journal output for "user" services, for some reason

-- Other RHEL clones should be supportable (need distro name)
+- Other RHEL clones should be supportable (but will need distro name added to installer)

+    - EuroLinux?
+Probably.
+    - Red Hat Enterprise Linux itself?
+Probably.

 - Linux Mint 21.1

 - Ubuntu variants tested:

     - Ubuntu 22.04/23.04
     - Xubuntu 23.04
     - Kubuntu 22.04/23.04
     - Lubuntu 23.04

-- KDE Neon (should work, but Neon is flaky in VMs, so untested)
+- KDE Neon should work (X11/Xorg session), but Neon is flaky in VMs, so untested as of now.
+Neon is based on Ubuntu LTS releases.

+- elementary OS 7 (Ubuntu derived)

 - Manjaro (GNOME and Xfce tested)

     - Arch in general? (maybe, needs more testing)

-- antiX
+- antiX (Debian-based, related to MX Linux)

     - Preliminary support, no SysVinit services.
     - Starting only the "config script" from the tray icon menu should work now.
     - Use `toshy-config-start` or `toshy-config-start-verbose` for manual start.
     - Only "rox-icewm" desktop verified/tested.

-- Debian in general might work, since antiX is based on Debian 11 Bullseye
+Debian in general might work, since antiX is based on Debian 11 Bullseye and is identified as `debian`.

 ## Currently working desktop environments / window managers